zerosicx/gpuCartoonify/README.md

 ## Hints

-You can run the original Cartoonify program (from within the project directory) from within IntelliJ, or on the command line like this:
+You can run the original Cartoonify program (from within the project directory) from within Eclipse, or on the command line like this:

 ```
-            java -cp bin com.celanim.cartoonify.Cartoonify -e 256 -c 3 img_examples/img_bucket.jpg
+            java -cp out/production/cartoonify com.celanim.cartoonify.Cartoonify -e 256 -c 3 img_examples/img_bucket.jpg
 ```

 A typical usage with debugging on, would be:

 ```
             ./clean.sh   # to remove any old output files and stop them being inputs!
-            java -cp bin com.celanim.cartoonify.Cartoonify -d -e 256 -c 3 img_examples/img_bucket.jpg
+            java -cp out/production/cartoonify com.celanim.cartoonify.Cartoonify -d -e 256 -c 3 img_examples/img_bucket.jpg
 ```

 Start by determining which methods are the bottleneck.
 Use Java profiling or VisualVM (https://visualvm.github.io/), and/or turn on debugging and inspect the timing of each stage.
 Read those methods until you understand them, and then think about how you could speed them up.